willxxy/ECG-Bench/README.md

 **2-Stage End-to-End**

 In this approach, we train the LLM and `f_ECG` jointly with only an autoregressive objective.
 We find this approach to be not that effective, but [some previous works](https://arxiv.org/abs/2403.04945v3) have used it.

+**2-Stage EncoderFree**

+In this approach, `f_ECG` is simply a linear projection and we train both the LLM and `f_ECG` jointly with only an autoregressive objective.
+This is a naive approach to encoder free methods seen in [Fuyu-8B](https://www.adept.ai/blog/fuyu-8b), [Vision as LoRA](https://arxiv.org/abs/2503.20680), and [Unveiling Encoder-Free Vision-Language Models](https://arxiv.org/abs/2406.11832).
+The naivety comes from a simple flattening of the normalized signal `X_sig`, and feeding this flattened signal to the linear projection.

 **NOTE:** In all 2-stage approaches, the second stage trains the LLM with an autoregressive objective.
 The latent vector `z` from `f_ECG` is projected via `W` to `z′`, concatenated with the embedded query `Q`, and input to the LLM to generate the response `S`.
 Note that `W` is also trained for all 2-stage approaches.